Gorbey History, Family Crest & Coats of Arms

 Spelling and translation were hardly exact sciences in Medieval Scotland.
 Sound, rather than any set of rules, was the basis for spellings, so one name was often spelled different ways even within a single document.
 Spelling variations are thus an extremely common occurrence in Medieval Scottish names.
 Gorbey has been spelled Corby, Corbie and others.

 Early Notables of the Gorbey family (pre 1700)

-More information is included under the topic Early Gorbey Notables in all our PDF Extended History products and printed products wherever possible.
+Another 53 words (4 lines of text) are included under the topic Early Gorbey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gorbey family to Ireland